m7rcelo/handwritten-character-recognition-emnist/README.md

 # Handwritten Character Recognition - EMNIST

 ## Description
-This project was built to identify handwritten characters on single character images using a Convolutional Neural Network (CNN) trained on the EMINIST dataset with data augmentation.
+This project was built to identify handwritten characters on single character images.
+It uses a Convolutional Neural Network (CNN) trained on the EMINIST dataset with data augmentation and achieves 90% accuracy for the multiclass classification.

 ## Usage